jordanbean-msft/openai-fabric-chat/README.md

 ### Demo

-We can run human language queries against the database and let OpenAI generate the relevant SQL.
+We can run human language queries against the database and let OpenAI generate the relevant ADX.

 For instance:

 ```
-Give me the total sales by customer and chart with a pie chart with the customer names as labels
+I would like to get the total retail sales for 2020 by months
 ```

 After issuing this query, we can see that the web app is querying the data dictionary of the database to get the schema of the data model.

 ![gathering-database-schema](./.img/gathering-database-schema.png)

-Next, we can see it generate the correct SQL query and retrieve the data.
+Next, we can see it generate the correct ADX query and retrieve the data.

 ![sql-query](./.img/sql-query.png)